ionic-enterprise/ionic-training-decks/src/assets/data/markdown/pwa-ionic-angular/host.md

 # Lab: Host the Application

-The Ionic Weather application has been written as a hybrid mobile application, but we have also taken care to make sure it will still work in our development environment, which is web-based.
+The Tea Taster application has been written as a hybrid mobile application, but we have also taken care to make sure it will still work in our development environment, which is web-based.
+This was done through a combination of using Capacitor Plugin APIs, which often support both mobile and web, and Ionic's `Platform` service to detect the current platform in cases where the APIs did not support the web.
 Therefore it is very easy to run the application as a web app.

-In order to do this, it will need to be hosted somewhere.
+In order to properly run our application as a web app it will need to be hosted somewhere.
 One of the easiest ways to do that is to use Firebase hosting.

 In this lab you will learn:

 - How to build your application as a web application
 - How to host your application on Firebase
 - How to run Lighthouse audits on your app

+## Clone the Application

+If you participated in the three-day Ionic Angular Framework training, then you should already have a copy of the application on your machine.
+If you do not already have the application, you will need to follow these steps:

+1. Clone the repository: <a href="https://github.com/ionic-team/tea-taster-angular" target"\_blank">https://github.com/ionic-team/tea-taster-angular</a>
+1. `cd tea-taster-angular`
+1. `npm i`
+1. `npm run build`
+1. `npx cap sync`
+1. `git remote remove origin`

 ## Building the Application for the Web